Lands’ End works with key partners to help achieve our sustainability goals.

 The monarch butterfly needs milkweed and nectar flowers on the landscape to thrive and rebuild its population in the Driftless Area, which is in its migration path.
 The hilly portion of land in southwestern Wisconsin, southeastern Minnesota, northeastern Iowa and northwestern Illinois is called the Driftless Area because it was never touched by glaciers during the Ice Age.

 Lands’ End employees will manage and maintain the habitat.
-The work on creating the habitat continues in the spring of 2018.
+The work on creating the habitat continues.